-A gigantic parrot that traveled through New Zealand around 19 million years ago was 1 m high-over half the average human height was discovered by new research.
+New research has identified a massive parrot that went across New Zealand around 19 million years ago and was 1 m tall, more than half the typical human height.

-The parrot remains were discovered in the vicinity of St Bathans, in southern Otago, in New Zealand.
+The parrot remains were discovered near St Bathans, in southern Otago, New Zealand.

-Because of its size, unlike most birds today, the parrot is thought to have been flightless and carnivorous.
+Because of its size, unlike most birds today, the parrot is assumed to have been flightless and carnivorous.

-The bird would have been twice heavier than the kākāpo, the biggest earlier recognized parrots, weighing just over one stone (7 kg).
+The bird would have been twice as heavy as the kākāpo, the largest previously recognized parrot, weighing little more than one stone (7 kg).

 Professor Trevor Worthy, a Palaeontologist at the University of Flinders in Australia and lead writer of the research, informed the BBC “There are no other gigantic parrots in the globe.”
 “It’s very important to find one.”